LET’S BE FWENDS ISSUE #105:

 Why is it so hard to make businesses agile, when we have so much experience with using agile as a framework for teams?

+Maybe one reason is that the most prominent agile framework - Scrum - is so focussed on delivery?
 Another reason might be that we often “install” agile into one part of a bigger system (like an App into an Operating System), ignoring possible incompatibilities.
 We’re running delivery teams in Agile cycles, but everything before and after their work is still in the same chain it used to be in.

 Also, adopting Agile puts into question the hierarchical concept of command and control, leading to resistance from functional parts of the company that have well-established flows that work in such a way.